← Back to 史記

 44

 In the eighteenth year, in the second month, Duke Wen died.
 Duke Wen had two consorts: the senior consort was a Qi woman called Ai Jiang, who bore sons E and Shi; The junior consort Jing Ying was favored and beloved, bearing son You.
-You privately served Xiang Zhong.
+Tui privately served Xiang Zhong.
 Xiang Zhong wished to establish him as the successor.
 Shu Zhong said that it was not permissible.
 Xiang Zhong petitioned Duke Hui of Qi.
 Duke Hui had newly taken the throne and wished to be close to Lu, so he agreed.
 In winter, in the tenth month, Xiang Zhong killed Zi E and Shi and established You.
 This was Duke Xuan.
 Ai Jiang returned to Qi, weeping as she passed through the market, saying: "Heaven above!
 Xiang Zhong acts without righteousness, killing the legitimate heir and establishing the concubine's son!"
 All the people of the market wept.
 The people of Lu called her "Ai Jiang".
 From this Lu's ducal house declined, the Three Huan grew strong.

 45